Track and Field Coaches

 - (503) 370-6898 voice

 In both 2004 and 2005, the Willamette men’s team ended the season by bringing home NCAA trophies for Top 4 finishes.
-In the Northwest Conference, the Bearcats have set a high bar of excellence by winning 10 of last 12 men’s and women’s team titles since 2004.
+In the Northwest Conference, the Bearcats have set a high bar of excellence by winning six men's titles and nine women’s team titles since 2002.

 At Willamette, McGuirk and his staff have coached 23 athletes to 45 All-America performances.
 They have helped WU athletes win 287 All-Conference awards.